10 Summer Programs in West Virginia for High Schoolers in 2025

 - How Do Summer Programs Impact Your College Chances?

 Many young West Virginians have aspirations of living up to their state’s slogan—wild and wonderful—over summer break.
-However, high-achieving high schoolers will want to think about their futures, while also having fun in the summer.
+However, high-achieving high schoolers will want to think about their futures while also having fun in the summer.
 Summer programs are a great way for high schoolers to prepare for college and a career, while also enjoying their summer break.

-1. Forensic Science Summer Camp
+1. WVU Forensic Science Summer Camp

 Location: West Virginia University